TruTV: Canada

 Court TV Canada, owned by CHUM Limited (and later acquired by CTVglobemedia which then sold its assets to Bell Canada under the Bell Media subsidiary), launched on September 7, 2001.
 Unlike its U.S. counterpart, it did not relaunch under the TruTV name and continued its previous format until August 30, 2010, when, as part of a wider licensing agreement with Discovery Communications and CTV, Court TV Canada was rebranded as a Canadian version of Investigation Discovery.

 The U.S. version of Court TV had earlier been approved by the Canadian Radio-television and Telecommunications Commission as an eligible foreign channel in 1997, and indeed, had been carried by several Canadian service providers prior to the launch of the domestic service.
 Even after its rebrand, TruTV was never withdrawn as an eligible foreign service for carriage on cable and satellite, meaning that, particularly with the end of the licensing agreement with CHUM, there were few theoretical hurdles that prevented TruTV from re-emerging on Canadian service providers.

 Ultimately, the rights to TruTV's original programs have been dispersed across other Canadian cable channels, particularly CMT and Action, both owned by Corus Entertainment, and OLN, owned by Rogers Media.
 Of the three networks, Action had been the predominant broadcaster of TruTV programming.
 On April 1, 2019, Action was converted to a new full-time Adult Swim network.

 Latin America

 The channel was launched on April 1, 2009, in Latin America replacing Retro, also owned by Turner Broadcasting System.
 The announcement was made on March 25, 2009, by Turner Broadcasting System Latin America.
 The channel has the same programming, idents, and bumpers from the U.S. version.
+On September 3, 2023, it was announced that TruTV would be replaced by 24/7 channel, Adult Swim on October 31.